Community Marketing Grant

 To be considered for the grant:

-- Project must comply with municipal bylaws and have received appropriate permits and permissions.
+- The project must comply with local municipal bylaws and have received appropriate permits and permissions.

-- Project should attempt to include elements from the applicable community toolkit whenever possible.
+- The project should attempt to include elements from the applicable Community Toolkit whenever possible.

-- Project must not have started (including purchasing any materials) until the application has been approved.
+- Project work must not have started (including purchasing any materials) until the application has been approved.

 Max Funding: